 Phase 2 Environmental Assessment Requirements

-There are a number of environmental assessment regulatory requirements that will need to be met in order for the Project to proceed.
-Wataynikaneyap will implement a comprehensive engagement plan and effects assessment method and process.
-Although there are a number of requirements from both provincial and federal regulatory ministries and agencies, a single report that satisfies all requirements will be produced.
-A description of the various regulatory requirements that the Project is subject to:
+There are a number of environmental assessment regulatory requirements to be met for the Project to proceed.
+Wataynikaneyap is implementing a comprehensive engagement plan and effects assessment process.

 The Project is subject to the Ontario Environmental Assessment Act under the following processes: